web-differently12/developer-edition-docker-compose/README.md

 curl -XPOST http://<host>:5005/webhooks/rest/webhook -d '{"sender": "test", "message": "Hi"}'
 ```

+## Customization

+Now that you have a demo assistant deployed, here are the next steps you might want to take:

+1. Upload your own model to replace the default one in the repo.
+2. Add your own custom action files, or [build a custom action server image](https://rasa.com/docs/rasa-pro/deploy/deploy-action-server/#using-your-custom-action-server-image)
-You can configure your assistant to respond on other channels by
+3. Configure your assistant to respond on other channels by
 modifying the `credentials.yml` file, see [here](https://rasa.com/docs/rasa-pro/connectors/messaging-and-voice-channels)